chainguard-dev/edu/content/open-source/sigstore/cosign/cosign-manual-way.md

 Verified OK
 ```

+These quick commands show how easily Sigstore can be integrated into software security practices for any developer.
+I am the kind of person who always wants to know what's going on under the hood.
+In this tutorial, I will walk you through doing Cosign the manual way so you too can understand the ins and outs of Cosign.

 ## Tools

 If you want to follow along you’ll need the following installed from your package manager of choice.
 I’ve noted the version used in this post but different minor versions should be fine.
 However, keep in mind that OpenSSL can drastically vary per system.

 * [openssl](https://www.openssl.org/source/) (3.0.8) Note: macOS uses libressl but it should still work